-We’re delighted to announce that Kirstie Pelling of the Family Adventure Project is BritMums’ new regular Travel blogger.
-Kirstie and her family go all around the world in search of fun but they travel in a manner just like the rest of us: on holidays and half-terms, with kids in tow and an eye toward getaways that suit everyone in the family.
-Here, she describes how her recent trip to the Algarve made everyone happy.
+Kirstie Pelling of the Family Adventure Project and her family go all around the world in search of fun taking advantage of holidays and half terms, with kids in tow and an eye toward getaways that suit everyone in the family.
+Here, she describes how to have an active Algarve family holiday that makes everyone happy.

 You might not know that there are 74 Blue flag beaches on the Algarve coast: 74 chances to find the perfect surf, the right kind of sand, the safest kind of sea and the best beach bar for a family that can’t agree on anything.